finnthedawg/tar-tar-binks/pesudo.md

 struct Header {
     long long offsetToMeta;       // Byte offset to end of files or start of metadata int fileCount;                // Number of files
-    int folderCount;              // Number of folders }
+    int directoryCount;              // Number of folders }
 ```